Recovering 3D structural properties of galaxies from SDSS-like photometry: Description of the three-dimensional photometric model

 Correctness of the model fit was estimated by using the $\chi^2$ value, defined by

-where $N_\mathrm{dof}$ is the number of degrees of freedom in the fit; $f_\mathrm{obs}^\nu(x,y)$ and $f_\mathrm{model}^\nu(x,y)$ are the observed and modelled fluxes at the given pixel $(x,y)$ and index $\nu$ indicates the filter ($ugriz$); $\sigma(x,y)$ is the Poisson error at each pixel.
+where $N_\mathrm{dof}$ is the number of degrees of freedom in the fit; $f_\mathrm{obs}^\nu(x,y)$ and $f_\mathrm{model}^\nu(x,y)$ are the observed and modelled fluxes at the given pixel $(x,y)$ and index $\nu$ indicates the filter ($gri$); $\sigma(x,y)$ is the Poisson error at each pixel \citep{Howell:06}.
 The summation is taken over all filters $(\nu)$ and all pixels of each galaxy as defined by the corresponding mask.
 In the present study the number of free parameters is 16: the structural parameters $a_0$, $q$, $N$ and the $gri$ luminosities for each component and the central coordinates, inclination angle and the position angle of the galaxy.
-Note that Eq.~\ref{eq:chi} gives an equal weight to each collected photon regardless of its place of birth in the galaxy.
+Note that Eq.~(\ref{eq:chi}) gives an equal weight to each collected photon regardless of its place of birth in the galaxy.

-To minimise the $\chi^2$ we have used the downhill simplex method of Nelder and Mead from the Numerical Recipe library.
+To minimise the $\chi^2$ we have used the downhill simplex method of Nelder and Mead from the Numerical Recipe library \citep{Press:92}.
 This method is quite simple and efficient in searching large parameter spaces.
-We have also tried other non-linear least-square fitting algorithms (e.g. Levenberg-Marquardt algorithm), but the simulated annealing method by Nelder and Mead was the fastest one when the initial parameters where sufficiently close to the real parameters.
-In the present case, since the initial parameters were taken from the original SDSS fits, such a requirement was fulfilled.
+We have also tried other non-linear least-square fitting algorithms (e.g. Levenberg-Marquardt algorithm), but the downhill simplex method combined with simulated annealing was the most reliable one.
+The downhill simplex method does not require second derivatives that makes it more robust and in combination with simulated annealing it escapes the local minimums in posterior landscape.

+One shortcoming of the downhill simplex method is its dependency on the initial value/guess for model parameters.
+In the current analysis, the initial values of the principal parameters are set according to the 2D photometry provided by the SDSS.
+However, when good guess values for model parameters are not available, a more time-consuming fitting methods should be used.
+In the most critical case of the inclination angle, we have used several different initial values across the entire realistic range.
+For larger sets of parameters, increasingly popular methods for that are Markov chain Monte Carlo (MCMC) ensemble sampler \citep[e.g. emcee:][]{Foreman:13} or a nested sampling tool MultiNest \citep{Feroz:13}.
+Alternative way is to use fast 2D fitting algorithm to estimate initial model parameters and use them for 3D fitting algorithm.